dbt-labs/docs.getdbt.com/website/docs/docs/cloud/git/import-a-project-by-git-url.md

 Use a deploy key to import your BitBucket repository into dbt Cloud.
 To preserve account security, use a service account to add the BitBucket deploy key and maintain the connection between your BitBucket repository and dbt Cloud.

-BitBucket links every repository commit and other Git action (such as opening a pull request) to the email associated with the user's Bitbucket account.
+BitBucket links every repository commit and other Git actions (such as opening a pull request) to the email associated with the user's Bitbucket account.

 To add a deploy key to a BitBucket account: